-- Mitel recommends disabling the firewall for the internal interface, eth0.
-If you do not want to disable the firewall, enable the required media relay ports on the TURN server. - Connect Edge Gateway needs three public IP addresses for RAST, TURN, and Reverse Proxy all are on port 443.
+- For eth0, enable the required media relay ports on the TURN server. - Connect Edge Gateway needs three public IP addresses for RAST, TURN, and Reverse Proxy all are on port 443.
 These three IP addresses are either configured directly on the Connect Edge Gateway on eth1 interface using Connect Director or using NAT outside of the Connect Edge Gateway for corresponding three DMZ addresses configured on Connect Edge Gateway.